Feature Race Tips:

 by unsuitable distance but by lost form.

 - Last Start Improver.
-When the "A"rating occurs at
+When the "A" rating occurs at

 the third last start and the second highest rating at the

-most recent start, the horse may repeat the "A"rating in the
+most recent start, the horse may repeat the "A" rating in the

 upcoming run.
 To judge this, Bet Selector compares ST5 and

-ST4, the lead up to the ST3 "A"rating, with ST2 and ST1.
+ST4, the lead up to the ST3 "A" rating, with ST2 and ST1.
 If

 it notes a similar pattern, Bet Selector may conclude that

-the "A"rating is likely to be repeated today and the Last
+the "A" rating is likely to be repeated today and the Last

 Start Improver note is made.

-You should know there are times when a horse may
+There are times when a horse may

 simultaneously comply with two or more of the above patterns.